apache/flink/flink-end-to-end-tests/README.md

 _Note: If you want to parameterize your tests please do so by adding multiple test cases with parameters as arguments to the nightly / pre-commit test suites.
 This allows the test runner to do a cleanup in between each individual test and also to fail those tests individually._

+_Note: While developing a new test case make sure to enable bash's error handling in `test-scripts/common.sh` by uncommenting `set -Eexuo pipefail` and commenting the current default `set` call.
+Once your test is implemented properly, add `set -Eeuo pipefail` on the very top of your test script (before any `common` script)._

 ### Passing your test
 A test is considered to have passed if it:
 - has exit code 0